Psychological testing: Aptitude tests

-Psychological tests have been designed to measure specific abilities, such as clerical, perceptual, numerical, or spatial aptitude.
-Sometimes these tests must be specially designed for a particular job, but there are also tests available that measure general clerical and mechanical aptitudes, or even general learning ability.
-An example of an occupational aptitude test is the Minnesota Clerical Test, which measures the perceptual speed and accuracy required to perform various clerical duties.
-A widely used aptitude test in business is the Wonderlic Test.
-There are aptitudes that are believed to be related to specific occupations and are used for career guidance as well as selection and recruitment.
+Psychological tests have been designed to measure abilities, both specific (e.g., clerical skill like the Minnesota Clerical Test) and general abilities (e.g., traditional IQ tests such as the Stanford-Binet or the Wechsler Adult Intelligence Scale).
+A widely used, but brief, aptitude test used in business is the Wonderlic Test.
+Aptitude tests have been used in assessing specific abilities or the general ability of potential new employees (the Wonderlic was once used by the NFL).
+Aptitude tests have also been used for career guidance.

-Evidence suggests that aptitude tests like IQ tests are sensitive to past learning and cannot avoid measuring past achievement, although they were once thought to measure untutored ability.
+Evidence suggests that aptitude tests like IQ tests are sensitive to past learning and are not pure measures of untutored ability.
 The SAT, which used to be called the Scholastic Aptitude Test, had its named changed because performance on the test is sensitive to training.

 Attitude scales

 An attitude scale assesses an individual's disposition regarding an event (e.g., a Supreme Court decision), person (e.g., a governor), concept (e.g., wearing face masks during a pandemic), organization (e.g., the Boy Scouts), or object (e.g., nuclear weapons) on a unidimensional favorable-unfavorable attitude continuum.
 Attitude scales are used in marketing to determine individuals' preferences for brands.
 Historically social psychologists have developed attitude scales to assess individuals' attitudes toward the United Nations and race relations.
 Typically Likert scales are used in attitude research.
 Historically, the Thurstone scale was used prior to the development of the Likert scale.
 The Likert scale has largely supplanted the Thurstone scale.